 We have 2 ears and 1 mouth for a reason, so we can listen twice as much as we speak.

 But listening isn’t enough on its own.
 It’s being brave enough to accept the feedback, the suggestions, and the ideas and do something about them.
-This was the fundamental part of a talk I attended, by Matthew Syed, on mindsets.
+This was the fundamental part of a talk I attended, by Matthew Syed, on mindsets and team culture.
 He spoke about fixed and growth mindsets and his ideas were certainly compelling.

-A growth mindset is the idea that success is about change, interaction with the world, about practise, about learning from mistakes and is a very dynamic conception of success
+A growth mindset is the idea that success is about change, interaction with the world, practice, learning from mistakes and is a very dynamic conception of success

 A fixed mindset is largely about talent, about something you have or don’t have.

 He uses the example of 2 industries, Healthcare and Aviation, and the mindsets attached to each.

 The Aviation industry tends to have a growth mindset.
 It is constantly reviewing processes, reporting on incidents and accidents, changing procedures and protocols to ensure the same mistakes never happen again.
 If an accident does occur it undergoes a full investigation by both the CAA and internally.
 The results of which are made public and actioned to ensure this accident will be prevented in the future.